- Electronic Vs Paper material

 Q. Many candidates prepare sincerely but constantly live under fear about ‘profile insecurity’.
 I’m not from a big college, I’m not from English medium, and I don’t have work-experience.
 What if they ask some stressful questions in the interview about this?
 Did you suffer from such insecurities?
 What is your message to these candidates?

-Q. You are well aware of the sacred rule – the last question must be about self-marketing.
+Q. You are well aware for the sacred rule of conducting toppers’ interview- the last question must be about self-marketing.
 So, Did you use Mrunal.org for your preparation and if yes, how did it help you?
 And you can even reply “No”.
-I’ll still publish your answer without tempering.
+I’ll publish your answer without tempering/editing it.